 Have you ever been swullocking or walked through a blenky and realized you were not dressed appropriately for the weather?
 Yay .. me too, which is what prompted the need for the Lands' End Weather dictionary.
 Now you can identify weather patterns you didn't even know existed and plan the day's fashion choices accordingly.
 Follow these simple tips to understand the must-know weather terms and must-have fashions that go with them.

-defined as a very light snow.
+Very light snow.
 This word's root dates back to the 18th century when it was used to describe ash and cinders.
 A bit of blenky is certainly very pretty.
-However, if you have to walk through it, All Weather Mocs and a lightweight down jacket provide all the warmth and coverage you'll need.
+However, if you have to walk through it, All-Weather Mocs and a lightweight down jacket provide all the warmth and coverage you'll need.

 A twilight ray of sunlight shining through the breaks in high clouds.
 Crepuscular rays illuminate dust particles in the air.
 Lounge wear and slippers are the best attire for taking in this breathtaking view.

 A widespread, long-lived wind storm.
 Derechos generally accompany bands of quickly moving rain showers and thunderstorms.
 They may also be called bow echoes, squall lines or quasi-linear convective systems.
 Basically, a derecho is a wind storm of serious proportion.
 You'll need windproof gear if you happen to be outside during a derecho.
 Throw on your Squall® parka.
 (Just think…we could have called our Squall a Derecho).

 These little beauties are ice crystals that form in turbulent water.
 Search for frazil in swiftly moving streams and rough seas.
 Duck boots are the perfect footwear for frazil hunting.